asreview/paper-depression-brouwer-simulation-ATD/README.md

 ## Extract results

-First, install the required R-packages by executing the following in your CLI: `Rscript scripts/install.R`.
-If you run into any errors, open the `install.R` file and try to install the packages manually.

-Next, you can extract the results from the simulation output by executing the following in your CLI:
+Extract the results from the simulation output by executing the following in your CLI:

 ```